youyingfeng/tp/docs/UserGuide.md

 ### Listing Orders : `list-order`

 **Description** : Returns a list of orders.
 The list will be sorted by the order ID that was assigned when the order was created.
+The feature also works when clicking on the "Orders" GUI button.

 **Format** : `list-order`<br>
 Displays a list of all orders in the order list (and the client that placed the order respectively).